Patricia Hill, Former Sunday School Teacher, Convicted Of Killing Her Husband Over His Porn Habit

 It did not go away, and on July 28, 2018, the couple’s disagreement over Frank’s porn habits turned fatal.

-She went out to the shed and demanded that he come outside; he refused.
-She went back into her house and grabbed a.22 caliber pistol and shot Frank twice, striking him in the head and leg.
-She then went back inside and called 911.
+Patricia Hill went out to the shed, and demanded that he come outside.
+Frank refused.
+She went back into her house and grabbed a.22 caliber pistol.
+Patricia shot Frank twice, striking him in the head and the leg.
+She then went back inside, and called 911.

 “I need police and ambulance, my husband’s been shot.”

-At her trial, Patricia’s attorney told the jury that she had only meant to fire a warning shot, and that it accidentally missed and hit Frank instead.
+At her trial, Patricia’s attorney told the jury that she had only meant to fire a warning shot, and that she had accidentally missed, hitting Frank instead.
 He also testified that she was in such a religiously-inspired rage that she wasn’t thinking clearly.

-The jury, however, didn’t accept those explanations, and instead convicted the aged woman of second-degree murder.
+The jury, however, didn’t accept those explanations.
+The jury instead convicted the woman of second-degree murder.